ako/TwitterConnector/readme.md

 The action needs a few parameters:
 * ConsumerKey and consumerSecret as provided when you register your app with twitter.
 * AccessToken and accessTokenSecret which you can generate for the app.
-* The actual message you want to post to twitter.
+* The actual message you want to post to Twitter.

 ![Configure tweet action][2]